 Continuing Care – What Comes Next?

-At Mount Regis we understand how anxiety provoking discharge can be as you wonder what comes next.
+At our addiction rehab center we understand how anxiety provoking discharge can be as you wonder what comes next.
 You and your treatment team will decide the best option for your continued recovery.
 At Mount Regis we have two outpatient programs you can transition to which means you will be in a program with the same philosophy and overall structure as the one you are leaving.

 Our Day Treatment Program (PHP) has the same treatment intensity as the inpatient program although you sleep at home.
 Our Intensive Outpatient Program (IOP) is for individuals who feel ready to return to their life and responsibilities.
 This program meets three times a week for five weeks.